Tharun-Yenduri/CMOS-circuit-design-workshop/README.md

 - Initially when Vgs is zero there will be no transfer of electrons between source and drain,so channel doesn't form under gate area region hence resistance of Source to Drain is high.This region is called Cutoff Region.

 ### Strong Inversion and threshold voltage:
-- By applying certain potential there will be formation of depletion region and depletion widht will increase by increasing the potential at Vgs,at some point the part of p-type substrate i.e between source and drain will be converted to n-type material,so electrons will be accumulated between source and drain, this phenomenon is called strong inversion
+- By applying certain potential there will be formation of depletion region and depletion width will increase under gate area then by increasing the potential at Vgs,at some point the part of p-type substrate which is between source and drain(under gate area) will be converted to n-type material i.e electrons will be accumulated between source and drain hence the positive charges repels away from gate area,this phenomenon is called **Strong Inversion**
 - Threshold voltage(Vt):The voltage(Vgs) at which strong inversion occurs is called threshold voltageor It is minimum voltage required for the movement of electrons from source to drain.Spice model will give the threshold voltage of NMOS.

 - Fig 4 shows strong inversion: